oculairmedia/openwebui-Letta-pipeline/README.md

 # OpenWebUI-Letta Pipeline

 This pipeline provides integration between Letta agents and OpenWebUI models.
-It enables you to use Letta's agent capabilities while leveraging OpenWebUI's model infrastructure.
+It enables you to use Letta's agent capabilities while leveraging OpenWebUI's model infrastructure and tools.

 ## Overview

 This pipeline connects a Letta agent to an OpenWebUI "model".
-It's important to note that this integration:
+The integration:
 - Allows Letta agents to use OpenWebUI's model endpoints
-- Does NOT include OpenWebUI tool usage functionality
+- Supports OpenWebUI tool usage functionality through the enhanced pipeline version
-- Focuses on providing a clean interface between Letta's agent capabilities and OpenWebUI's model serving
+- Focuses on providing a clean interface between Letta's agent capabilities and OpenWebUI's features

+## Pipeline Versions

+1. `lettapipeline.py` - Basic version that connects Letta agents to OpenWebUI models
+2. `lettapipeline_with_tools.py` - Enhanced version that adds support for OpenWebUI tools

 ## Repository Structure